-The Lead Designated Safeguarding Officer reports regularly to the Adult Safeguarding Champion, Chief Executive and the Board of Governors.
+The Designated Safeguarding Lead reports regularly to the Adult Safeguarding Champion, Chief Executive and the Governing Body.

-The designated Safeguarding Team, comprised of the Safeguarding Lead, Deputy Safeguarding Lead and an Adult Safeguarding Champion oversee and co-ordinate operational College safeguarding matters.
+The Safeguarding Team, comprised of the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead and an Adult Safeguarding Champion oversee and coordinate operational College safeguarding matters.